davisgary/context-layers/README.md

 ## Key concepts

-- Context layer: a piece of text or document loaded from a file or folder that is appended (or otherwise provided) as context to every model query.
+ - Context layer: a piece of text or document loaded from a file or folder that is provided as context to every model query.
+Unlike many ChatGPT and Claude-style workflows that dump raw files and rely on the model to decide what to use, Layers intentionally supplies curated, structured context.
+Users explicitly enable and order layers (priority is preserved).
+Content can be preprocessed (summarized, chunked, or sanitized) before being attached so the model receives predictable, prioritized instructions and information — improving reliability, reproducibility, and control compared with leaving selection up to the LLM.
 - Local-first: Layers can be pulled from files inside this project (for example the `layers/` dir) or from any folder on your machine by entering a path in the UI.
 - Model selection: the frontend UI exposes model selection; the selected model and API key(s) are configured via environment variables.
 - Providers: this project supports OpenAI (OpenAI API), Anthropic Claude (Claude API), and Ollama for running local models.